uhellstr/oracle.rest-json/README.md

 SQL> @setup_objs.sql
 ```

 You will get some errors due to way the scripts where generated som indexes are duplicated.
-YOu can however just ignore them.
+You can however just ignore them.

 ## How to use the data for analysis ?